We are delighted to be taking part in Agroforestry Open Weekend 2023

 Our agroforestry

-Over the past two winters we have relocated 32 mulberry trees, 60 crop hazels and a variety of food forest trees.
+In the winters of 2021 and 2022, we relocated 32 mulberry trees, 60 crop hazels and a variety of food forest trees to our owned site.

-We are creating a 2 acre food forest and the rest of the farm is being designed as alley cropping, platts and orchards as well as a vineyard (for juice grapes).
+We are creating a 2 acre food forest and the rest of the farm is being designed as linear food forests/alley cropping, platts and orchards as well as a vineyard (for juice grapes).
 We will also be adding a new short rotation coppice willow area.
 These are all a work in progress.

-This winter we have been adding new rabbit netting around the whole site and planting new hedgrows, shelterbelts and food forest trees, including shelterbelts of Autumn Olive and Sea Buckthorn, top fruit and nuts, berries and some ground cover strawberries, raspberries and herbs.
+This winter and last, we have been planting new hedgerows, shelterbelts, a woodland strip and food forest trees, including shelterbelts of Autumn Olive and Sea Buckthorn, top fruit and nuts, various berries and some ground cover strawberries and herbs plus other perennials.
 The food forest is well underway.

 how to find us